codr7/lila/README.md

 ...
 42
 ```

 In simple cases such as previous example, `;` may be used to reduce nesting.
-The resulting code is the same.

 ```
   {* 6; + 3 4}